MidSpike/iris-utilities/PRIVACY.md

 #### I have more questions, who can I contact?

 1. Join this bot's support guild.
-2. Contact the support staff (using appropriate channels).
+2. Contact the support staff (using appropriate methods).

 ---